Eddie Howe & Bournemouth – from League Two to the Premier League

 Amazing Achievement

 Some people try to play down the achievements of Bournemouth because they are backed by Russian businessman Maxim Demin.
-But it’s impossible to overlook the fact that this club have punched far above their weight and got into this position because of hard work, while overcoming many struggles.
+But it’s impossible to overlook the fact that this club have punched far above their weight and got into this position because of brilliant coaching and hard work, while overcoming many struggles.
 If it wasn’t for the work of the fans and people at the club, Bournemouth wouldn’t be around today.
 And they were pulling off major shocks long before they were taken over by Demin.

 Demin’s contribution has certainly helped the club, but the hard work people at the club put in, the fundraising from fans when the club were in dire need of money, and the amazing job Eddie Howe did are all far more of a factor in their success.
 This is not a club that has bought their way to where they are today.